 But here’s the thing, you can also use this carriage return technique within an actual Excel formula and the cell formula retains the carriage returns!

 Never knew this and accidentally came across it while keyboard mashing…..
-I’m an amateur two finger typist, 31 words per minute (just took an online test for the first time ever to fully establish my amateur status….).
+I’m an amateur two-finger typist, 31 words per minute (just took an online test for the first time ever to fully establish my amateur status….).

 So, for example for an IF() statement you could put the ‘logical test’ part on one line, the ‘value if true’ on another, and the ‘value if false’ on another line.
 Neat eh, but you guys probably already knew this….

 In complicated formulas, this gives you some opportunity to break it down to something that’s maybe a bit easier to read and hence understand.
-Might be helpful in understanding some nested nightmare in the future…. job done!
+Might be helpful in understanding some nested nightmares in the future…. job done!